KarolMaliglowka/Microservice-EmailSender/README.md

 <details>
   <summary>C#</summary>

-  This is a example for C# with minimal context:
+  This is a example for C#:

 ```cs
 using System.Text;